core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Request ## {#ssec-verify-request}

-Upon receiving a secure group request with the Group Flag set to 1, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.
+Upon receiving a secure group request with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, a server proceeds as described in Section 8.2 of {{RFC8613}}, with the following modifications.

 * In step 2, the decoding of the compressed COSE object follows {{compression}}.
 In particular: